luismejia1/luismejia1/README.md

 # 💫 About Me:
-🔭 I’m currently working on Mentors<br>👯 I’m looking to collaborate on Angular projects.<br>🌱 I’m currently learning Python
+🔭 I’m currently working on Cronos Mobile and Mentors<br>👯 I’m looking to collaborate on Angular projects.<br>🌱 I’m currently learning Python

 ## 🌐 Socials: